Frequently Asked Questions¶

 Can Quantum Pipeline connect to real quantum hardware?

 The system was designed with the capability to integrate with real quantum computers via IBM Quantum backends.
-However, due to access costs, the current implementation uses the Qiskit Aer simulator exclusively.
+However, due to access costs, testing uses the Qiskit Aer simulator exclusively.

 The architecture allows for swapping in real quantum backends with minimal code changes - the backend configuration is abstracted behind a consistent interface.